-Once downtown, there is a range of attractions to explore.
+Once downtown, there are many attractions to explore.
 The Parliament Building is a must-see.
 The Butchart Gardens is also a famous attraction, providing a 55-acre botanical garden that is a relaxing oasis away from the city.
 Taking a stroll through pretty Beacon Hill Park is equally recommended.

-Fisherman’s Wharf is another fun place to visit in Victoria.
-Although still downtown, there are seaside style shops and restaurants.
-There are also the quirky and colorful houseboats to see that float on the water.
+Fisherman's Wharf is another fun place to visit in Victoria.
+Although still downtown, there are seaside-style shops and restaurants.
+There are also the quirky and colourful houseboats to see that float on the water.

-Whales and other marine animals even come into the harbor throughout the year.
-To guarantee a whale sighting, Victoria is a popular spot to take whale watching tours.
+Whales and other marine animals even come into the harbour throughout the year.
+To guarantee a whale sighting, Victoria is a popular spot to take whale-watching tours.
 You can find a load of tour companies to book excursions with.

 You'll additionally find a wide selection of restaurants, bars, and clubs throughout the downtown area.
 From vegan-friendly spots to rooftop bars and fantastic brunch options in Victoria, there's something for all tastes!

 Located in Garibaldi Provincial Park, Garibaldi Lake is a fantastic spot for a weekend getaway from Vancouver for hiking lovers.
 The beautiful glacial lake with turquoise water is located at an altitude of 1,450 metres and is surrounded by snow-capped peaks.